szmpns/HackTheBox-Writeups/Starting Point/Tier 1/Tactics/README.md

 Failed attempt.

-Let's proceeded to authenticate as the `Administrator` user in order to attempt a passwordless login.
+Let's proceed to authenticate as the `Administrator` user in order to attempt a passwordless login.

 We are trying that because `Administrator` account is the high-privilege standard account for `Windows` operating systems.